What is Clinical Hypnotherapy?

 Hypnosis has offered adherents relief from pain, depression, anxiety, stress, phobias, anger, habit disorders, and many other psychological and medical problems.
 It has been shown particularly effective during childbirth and in pediatric settings, and even provided anesthesia during surgery and painful medical procedures.

 Hypnosis generally poses few risks for mentally healthy people.
 Just be careful not to stand up too quickly after your session or you might get dizzy.
 Also if you are taking medications, such as insulin, sedatives, or cardiovascular medicine, you may need to adjust your dosages.

-Hypnosis may not be recommended for persons with depression or personality disorders, such as schizophrenic, borderline, or narcissistic disorders.
+Hypnosis may not be recommended for persons with clinical depression or personality disorders, such as schizophrenic, borderline, or narcissistic disorders.
 It is essential for anyone interested in hypnosis to carefully choose a provider.
 This provider should be a licensed healthcare professional with specific hypnosis training and certification.

 The role of the Hypnotherapist involves:

 Helping the patient reach a trance like state of peace and tranquility